manticoresoftware/manticoresearch-php/docs/configuration.md

 #### Connection pool strategies

-* Random - each query performed will use randomly one of the defined connections
+* [Random](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.Random.html) - each query performed will use randomly one of the defined connections
-* RoundRobin -  each query performed picks an alive connection in round robin fashion
+* [RoundRobin](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.RoundRobin.html) -  each query performed picks an alive connection in round robin fashion
-* StaticRoundRobin - connection are picked in round robin, but a connection is reused as long as it's alive.
+* [StaticRoundRobin](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.StaticRoundRobin.html) - connection are picked in round robin, but a connection is reused as long as it's alive.
 For example on first query connection 1 will be picked.
 If the connection works, query 2 will also use it and so on until the connection ends with hard error.
 In this case next queries will try to use the next connection from the pool (default)

 On all strategies if a connection returns a hard error it will not be used in future attempts.

 Custom strategy can be provided to the `connectionStrategy`.
-They must implement `Manticoresearch\Connection\Strategy\SelectorInterface`
+They must implement [SelectorInterface](https://manticoresoftware.github.io/manticoresearch-php/interface-Manticoresearch.Connection.Strategy.SelectorInterface.html)

 ```
 $params = [